 It’s quite easy for us parents to determine the physical needs of our children – good food, appropriate sleeping hours, getting them warm clothes for the cold.
 But for their emotional and mental health needs, it may not be that easy to provide.
-Having good emotional and mental health allows children to be able to focus on what is right, develop their social skills, and learn new ways to cope with life’s challenges.
+According to www.kidshealth.org, having good emotional and mental health allows children to be able to focus on what is right, develop their social skills, and learn new ways to cope with life’s challenges.
 Also, encouragement from parents and other adult loved ones, plus the support of great friends, are all vital in helping them promote self-esteem and a healthy outlook in life.

 The basic requirements for a child’s physical wellness include:

 The basic requirements for a child’s mental wellness include:

 - High self-esteem

 - Unconditional love from parents and other family members